 How’s that for being brutally honest!

-The problem is that these people then continue to call other lawyers until they finally find someone who will agree to represent them.
+The problem however is that these people then continue to call other lawyers until they finally find someone who will agree to represent them.
 They end up eventually being led down the wrong legal path to dissatisfaction and in some cases, financial disaster.
-The bottom line is that it’s just better to have an experienced lawyer be up front with you about the merits of your case from the very beginning.
+The bottom line is that it’s just better to have an experienced lawyer be up front with you about the merits of your case, good or bad, from the very beginning.